-These crimes are sorted by year and location of occurrence.
+Please see pages 45-47 for definitions of these crimes.
+These crimes are sorted by year and location of occurrence starting on page 48.

 Note: Crimes reported in the "On Campus Student Housing" columns are also accounted for in the "On-Campus" column.